Compact Example-Based Explanations for Language Models: Methodology

 \subsection{Scoring Models}

 In practice, multiple $t$ can minimize the approximation error, among them the least squares solution $ t^* = (A^\top A)^{-1} A^\top \nabla \mathcal{L}' $.
-However, we impose two additional constraints on the solution: First, we impose a non-negativity constraint on the coefficients $t$.
+However, we impose two additional constraints on the solution to ensure consistency with the assumptions underlying the explanation process outlined at the beginning of Section \ref{methodology}: First, we impose a non-negativity constraint on the coefficients $t$.
 This ensures the weights are non-negative, preventing cancellations between irrelevant examples.
 More generally, we prefer that all examples either provide evidence for or evidence against the prediction (i.e., all either increase or decrease loss, or have a strong or weak effect on $\theta$).
 Second, by enforcing $\sum t = 1$, we effectively normalize the importance scores across selections.
 This allows users to interpret $t$ as a vector of relative importance within the selected set.
 To account for both constraints while preserving an analytical solution, we first compute an unconstrained least-squares solution, and then project it onto the unit simplex to obtain a normalized, non-negative vector.
+We chose this implementation because directly optimizing the constrained objective in a training-based setup would require monitoring convergence and tuning optimizer hyperparameters.
 We consider alternative constraints in Appendix \ref{appendix:alt_constr}.